Capital Gazette gunman constantly harassed journalists on Twitter. Why wasn't he stopped?

-Ramos, 38, posted harassing social media messages that alarmed editors at the paper and led police to investigate, but fell short of leading authorities to pursue charges or Twitter to ban him.
+Ramos, 38, posted harassing social media messages that alarmed editors at the newspaper and led police to investigate but fell short of leading authorities to pursue charges or Twitter to ban him.
 Twitter suspended Ramos’ account Friday.
 It declined to comment on it.

 Ramos’ grudge with the Capital Gazette dated back to a July 2011 article in which the paper chronicled his guilty plea for harassing a former high school classmate by email, phone and on Facebook.

-A year later Ramos filed a defamation lawsuit against the paper in a Maryland state court and later added a charge of invasion of privacy over the newspaper’s coverage of his conviction.
+A year later Ramos filed a defamation lawsuit against the newspaper in a Maryland state court and later added a charge of invasion of privacy over the newspaper’s coverage of his conviction.

-In one haunting February 2015 tweet, Ramos’ account said, “I'll enjoy seeing @capgaznews cease publication, but it would be nicer to see Hartley and Marquardt cease breathing.”
+In one haunting tweet in February 2015, Ramos’ account said, “I'll enjoy seeing @capgaznews cease publication, but it would be nicer to see Hartley and Marquardt cease breathing.”

-Ramos' Twitter account featured journalist Hartley's picture as its avatar, and included the tagline "making corpses of corrupt careers."
-On Hartley's forehead was photoshopped a symbol from the Japanese manga and anime series "Berserk," which recounts the ritual murder of people marked with it.
-Ramos also photoshopped the symbol on Marquardt's head.
+Ramos' Twitter account featured journalist Hartley's picture as its avatar and included the tagline "making corpses of corrupt careers."
+On Hartley's forehead was an image inserted from the Japanese manga and anime series "Berserk," which recounts the ritual murder of people marked with it.
+Ramos also placed the symbol on Marquardt's head.

 Since Nov.
 20, 2011, Ramos mentioned in tweets @ethartley or his last name 107 times, Marquardt by name or as "Evil Tom" nearly 100 times and @capgaznews more than 50 times, according to a USA TODAY analysis.